Skip to main content

 “Final Examination Period” means the period of calendar days stated in the Academic Calendar that is set aside in each Semester and/or Session for the administration of Final and Non-Comprehensive Final Examinations.

-“Semester” means sixty days of lectures and a Final Examination Period.
+“Semester” means sixty days of lectures and the respective Final Examination Period.

-“Session” means a period of approximately six consecutive weeks in the Summer Semester consisting of 30 days of lectures and a Final Examination Period.
-The first half of Summer Semester is designated as Spring Session; the second half is designated as Summer Session.
+“Session” means a period of approximately six consecutive weeks in the Spring/Summer Semester consisting of 30 days of lectures and a corresponding Final Examination Period.
+The first half of Spring/Summer Semester is designated as Spring Session; the second half is designated as Summer Session.

 Scope and authority

-These Procedures do not apply to PhD candidacy exams, master’s and doctoral thesis defense examinations.
-For more information regarding these types of examinations, please refer to the Graduate Academic Calendar.
+- These Procedures do not apply to doctoral candidacy exams, master’s and doctoral thesis defense examinations.
+For more information regarding these types of examinations, please refer to the University's policy library.

-The Registrar, or successor thereof, is the Policy Owner and is responsible for overseeing the implementation, administration and interpretation of these Procedures.
+- The Registrar, or successor thereof, is the Policy Owner and is responsible for overseeing the implementation, administration and interpretation of this Policy.

 Procedures